-- On an Expanded Support Platform, check /etc/yum.conf and search for exclude=. - On SUSE Linux Enterprise and openSUSE, use the Zypper locks command.
+• On SUSE Linux Enterprise and openSUSE, use the zypper locks command.

-25.22.
+26.22.
 Troubleshooting Repository Via Proxy Issues

-In some occasions the Squid cache on the proxy gets corrupted.
+In some occasions the squid cache on the proxy gets corrupted.
 When this occurs getting packages or repositories metadata on a client connected to the proxy fails with various possible error messages.

-Cleaning the Squid cache is done differently on a regular or a container proxy.
+Cleaning the squid cache is done differently on a regular or a container proxy.